mfkiwl/rk-open-docs/USB/Rockchip_Developer_Guide_USB_EN.md

 **Issue-1：**No USB enumeration log when USB device plug into the USB Host port.

 First, use multimeter to measure the voltage of VBUS, normally, the voltage of VBUS must be 5V.
 Second, check if the Kernel USB driver has support USB Host driver and the USB Class driver.
-Refer to [3 Kernel USB CONFIG](#3 Kernel USB CONFIG)
+Refer to [Kernel USB CONFIG](#Kernel USB CONFIG)

 **Issue-2：**USB Disk cannot be mounted